-- It may be the case that we no longer authorise absences that have previously been authorised. - To request a leave of absence during term-time, parents should follow this link or scan the QR code below: https://forms.office.com/e/836W8Kfg3B - If a child has been reported as unwell and a holiday is suspected, school is expected to carry out home visits to check. - School will look at a child's overall attendance figures, when considering referring to the Local Authority for issuing of a fixed penalty notice. - Parents will receive a warning of penalty notice for unauthorised leave. - School will notify parents of penalty notice, should unauthorised leave of absence be taken 5 days (10 sessions) over a 10-week rolling period.
+- It may be the case that we no longer authorise absences that have previously been authorised. - To request a leave of absence during term-time, parents should follow this link or scan the QR code below:

+- If a child has been reported as unwell and a holiday is suspected, school is expected to carry out home visits to check. - Parents will receive a warning of penalty notice for unauthorised leave. - School will notify parents of penalty notice, should unauthorised leave of absence be taken 5 days (10 sessions) over a 10-week rolling period.